jvandonsel/compass/README.md

 * **boston** - Set the home location to Boston Common, and save to non-volatile storage
 * **waltham** - Set the home location to Waltham, Massachusetts, and save to non-volatile storage
 * **north** - Set the home location to the North Pole, and save to non-volatile storage
-* **south** - Set the home location to the Soutn Pole, and save to non-volatile storage
+* **south** - Set the home location to the South Pole, and save to non-volatile storage